JimboMahoney/CytobankGraphs/README.md

  - some flow or mass FCS data!

-In addition, you will need to [install the relevant packages](https://www.datacamp.com/community/tutorials/r-packages-guide) (FlowCore, reshape2, tidyverse, ggplot2, svdialogs) using the install.packages("packagename") command, which is not included in the script.
+~~In addition, you will need to [install the relevant packages](https://www.datacamp.com/community/tutorials/r-packages-guide) (FlowCore, reshape2, tidyverse, ggplot2, svdialogs) using the install.packages("packagename") command, which is not included in the script.~~ UPDATED - Latest version includes all the code needed to check if the packages are present and install them if not.

 <b>This script will:</b>